danielhokanson/angular-material-wrap/docs/troubleshooting.md

 1. Check file paths are correct
 2. Verify files exist at specified locations
 3. Check for typos in import statements
-4. Ensure all exports are in `public-api.ts`
+4. Ensure all exports are in appropriate `index.ts` files
+5. Verify that the library is built

 **Error**: Circular dependency